leela-zero/leela-zero/README.md

 *Note:* Current version does not support auto reloading the weight file.

+## Install CuDNN

+For better performance, you should install CuDNN library from Nvidia.
+It requires you to register an account at Nvidia developer website.
+Visit ()[https://developer.nvidia.com/cudnn] for more information.

 # What

 A Go program with no human provided knowledge.
 Using MCTS (but without